Chart Color Schemes

 Edwardstown's population is slightly younger than the national pattern

-The median age in Edwardstown is 37 years, which is lower than Greater Adelaide's average of 39 years, but close to the national average of 38 years.
-The 25-34 age cohort is over-represented in Edwardstown at 19.3%, compared to Greater Adelaide's average.
-Conversely, the 75-84 year-olds are under-represented at 5.1%.
-Post-2021 Census data shows that the 35-44 age group has increased from 15.2% to 16.1% of Edwardstown's population, while the 55-64 cohort has decreased from 11.8% to 10.5%.
-By 2041, forecasts indicate significant demographic changes for Edwardstown.
-The 45-54 age group is projected to grow by 20%, reaching 641 people from the current 534.
-However, both the 65-74 and 5-14 age groups are expected to decrease in number.
+The median age in Edwardstown is 37 years, which is lower than Greater Adelaide's average of 39 years and close to the national average of 38 years.
+The 25-34 cohort is over-represented in Edwardstown at 19.0%, compared to Greater Adelaide's average.
+Conversely, the 75-84 age group is under-represented at 5.2%.
+Post-2021 Census data shows that the 35-44 age group has increased from 15.2% to 16.1% of Edwardstown's population, while the 55-64 cohort has decreased from 11.8% to 10.4%.
+Population forecasts for 2041 indicate significant demographic changes in Edwardstown.
+The 45-54 age group is projected to grow by 17%, adding 94 people, reaching 638 from 543.
+Meanwhile, both the 65-74 and 5-14 age groups are expected to have reduced numbers.